Denisovan: Anatomy

-Little is known of the precise anatomical features of the Denisovans since the only physical remains discovered so far are a finger bone, four teeth, long bone fragments, a partial jawbone, and a parietal bone skull fragment.
 The finger bone is within the modern human range of variation for women, which is in contrast to the large, robust molars which are more similar to those of Middle to Late Pleistocene archaic humans.
-The third molar is outside the range of any Homo species except H. habilis and H. rudolfensis, and is more like those of australopithecines.
+All the available molars are outside the range of any Homo species except H. habilis and H. rudolfensis, and is more like those of australopithecines.
 The second molar is larger than those of modern humans and Neanderthals, and is more similar to those of H. erectus and H. habilis.
 Like Neanderthals, the mandible had a gap behind the molars, and the front teeth were flattened; but Denisovans lacked a high mandibular body, and the mandibular symphysis at the midline of the jaw was more receding.
-The parietal is reminiscent of that of H. erectus.